THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 HOWEVER, THE DARK THEMES ARE EXPLORED AS WELL

-At the same time, this novel explores some serious subjects such as wars, politics, murders and abuse.
+As funny as it is at times, at the same time this novel explores some serious and bleak subjects such as wars, politics, murders and abuse.
 There is an underlying message that humans are often the worst monsters.
-Perhaps it also implies that- We all must fight our demons in order for the world to become a better place.
+Perhaps it also implies that we all must fight our demons in order for the world to become a better place.
+We should fight the evil inside of us.
+This is the message of all the witcher books perhaps, and it is certainly prevalent in this one as well.

 “Evil has stopped being chaotic.
 It has stopped being a blind and impetuous force, against which a witcher, a mutant as murderous and chaotic as Evil itself, had to act.
 Today Evil acts according to rights–because it is entitled to.
 It acts according to peace treaties, because it was taken into consideration when the treaties were being written …”